 The most compelling research on white noise and sleep comes from studies in noisy environments.
 A 2021 study from Weill Cornell Medical College tested white noise on adults in New York City who reported difficulty sleeping due to high environmental noise levels.
 Using both sleep diaries and wrist-worn actigraphy monitors, the researchers found that white noise significantly reduced the time participants spent awake after initially falling asleep and shortened the time it took them to fall asleep.
 These are meaningful clinical endpoints — the kind that translate directly into feeling more rested.

 In hospital settings, where noise levels are notoriously high and unpredictable, white noise has shown consistent benefits.
 A study in coronary care patients found that white noise improved sleep quality over three consecutive nights compared to standard hospital conditions.
 Another study found that hospitalized patients exposed to white noise fell asleep 38% faster than those in a control group — a substantial improvement for people trying to recover in an environment that actively works against rest.
+The American Academy of Pediatrics has published guidance on sound machine use for infants, noting both the benefits for sleep onset and the volume limits that keep it safe.

 For infants, the evidence is positive but comes with caveats.
 A well-known study published in Archives of Disease in Childhood found that 80% of newborns fell asleep within five minutes when exposed to white noise, compared to only 25% in the control group.
 A 2025 meta-analysis of randomized controlled trials confirmed that white noise extended 24-hour total sleep time in infants and reduced the number of awakenings.
 However, the same analysis found no significant effect on nocturnal sleep efficiency specifically, suggesting white noise may help more with daytime naps than overnight sleep in very young children.
+If you want to use white noise actively as part of a sleep training routine — not just as background masking — the white noise sleep training guide for babies covers the conditioning method, the bedtime routine, and how to wean your baby off it when the time comes.

 The mixed picture